Aideepakchaudhary/sample-app/README.md

 # sample-app
-Thi application we are developing to understand git.
+This application we are developing to understand git.